Introduction

 Yai, here persistence and patience paid off.

-In the drier, lower areas of the national park we found quite
+drier, lower areas of the national park we found quite a few

-a few species, particularly around the Km 9 area.
-Several
+species, particularly around the Km 9 area.
+Several species

-species of Woodpecker were seen including Greater Flameback,
+of Woodpecker were seen including Greater Flameback, Common

 but a Black-thighed Flaconet was probably the highlight.
 Fruiting